jsm-better/typescript-react-resources/README.md

 # TypeScript + React resources

-This document is a work in progress.
+*This document is a work in progress.
 Contribution, feedback, and criticism welcome!
+Feel free to leave issues or make PRs*

-*WARNING: 2018/9 was a significant paradigm shift in React away from using class components with lifecycle methods and to using exclusively function components and hooks.
+**WARNING: 2018/9 was a significant paradigm shift in React away from using class components with lifecycle methods and to using exclusively function components and hooks.
 Avoid material focused around class components and lifecycle methods.
-Older material may be useful for contextualizing the rise of hooks or when maintaining legacy code but we should not be using class or lifecycle methods in new code*
+Older material may be useful for contextualizing the rise of hooks or when maintaining legacy code but we should not be using class or lifecycle methods in new code**

 ## Just React